Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 What this medicine is for

-This medicine contains Ibuprofen which belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs) which act to relieve pain, swelling (inflammation) and reduce fever.
-It can be used for the fast, effective relief of mild to moderate pain such as teething pain, toothache, other dental pain, sore throat, headaches, minor aches and sprains and rheumatic and muscular pain.
+This medicine contains Ibuprofen which belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs), which act to relieve pain, swelling (inflammation) and reduce fever.
+It can be used for the fast, effective relief of mild to moderate pain such as teething pain, toothache, sore throat, headaches, minor aches and sprains.
 It can also be used to relieve the symptoms of colds and flu and to reduce fever, including fever after vaccination at 3 months of age.

 Before you give this medicine

-This medicine can be given to children from the age of 3 months.
+This medicine can be given to children from the age of 3 months and adults.
 However, some children should not be given this medicine or you should seek the advice of their pharmacist or doctor first.

-Do not give this medicine if your baby or child:
+Do not give this medicine to a child:

-• has had perforation or a bleeding stomach after taking a non-steroidal anti-inflammatory medicine (your child may have been sick and it contained blood or dark particles that look like coffee grounds, passed blood in their stools or passed black tarry stools)
+• has ever had a stomach ulcer, perforation or bleeding (your child may have been sick and it contained blood or dark particles that look like coffee grounds, passed blood in their stools or passed black tarry stools)

-• has severe heart, kidney or liver failure
+• has or has had severe heart, kidney or liver failure

-• is taking aspirin with a daily dose above 75 mg, or other non-steroidal anti-inflammatory medicines (aspirin should not generally be given to children under 16, but doctors may occasionally prescribe it)
+• is taking other anti-inflammatory (NSAID) painkillers or aspirin with a daily dose above 75mg (aspirin should not generally be given to children under 16, but doctors may occasionally prescribe it)

 Other important information